The Merger Control Review: Ecuador

 - 0.05 per cent of the book equity in Ecuador.

 The current rules for fees require parties to validate their methodology of payment prior to making any disbursements.
 The figures must be applied to the combined entities in the case of mergers, and to the acquired or target entity in the case of acquisitions.
-However, this validation period tends to take several weeks, generally delaying the completion of the review period by two or three weeks.
+However, this validation period tends to last several weeks, generally delaying the review period by the same amount of time.
 As a consequence, the Authority is currently considering new rules that would set a fixed fee subject to discounts depending on specific circumstances of the parties.
 These new rules have not yet been made public.

 Article 19 of the Law and Article 13 of the Regulations establish that the following operations are exempted from the obligation to notify: